When do you need a virtual data room hero.

 What is a virtual data room, quickly

-• Watermarks documents with the viewer's identity
+• Watermarks documents with the viewer's identity, so leaks can be traced

 Google Drive vs virtual data room.